5 Star-studded Activities for Advanced ESL Students

 While there are lots of different improv games out there, this basic improv game is great for the classroom.
 It’s fast, it allows students to speak quite a bit and it’s very adaptable, depending on the class that you have.

 Choose three students to go on “stage” to start.
-Ask students in the audience to volunteer a place, which becomes the setting.
+Ask students in the audience to name a place, which becomes the setting.
 From here, the students should begin to improvise a scene.

-Right before the scene begins, ask each student to take a slip of paper, upon which you’ll have already written random words.
+Right before the scene begins, ask each student to take a slip of paper, upon which you’ll have already written a random word.
 The student must use the word in the skit at some point.
-Students have only 5 minutes to finish the skit and use each of their words before another three students take their place.
+Students have only five minutes to finish the skit and use each of their words before another three students take their place.

-As students get used to the game, you can also allow audience members to raise their hands periodically and throw in something new, for example, a student, when called on, might say, “Someone knocks on the door.”
+As students get used to the game, you can also allow audience members to raise their hands periodically and throw in something new when called on.
+For example, a student might say, “Someone knocks on the door.”
 Or “A bird flies in through the window.”

 - With games, it’s always better to let the game reach its logical conclusion first and correct, if needed, later.
 Be sure to take notes so that you can address any grammar issues or other problems that you noted during the game.
 As always, the best way to correct speech like this is to first repeat or write the sentence the way you heard it, and then ask students to offer a correction.